The slowest day in Test cricket

 The first day of the inaugural Test between South Africa and Australia in Johannesburg.
 Australia sailed home from their successful 1902 tour of England via the Cape, and the match began almost as soon as they arrived.
 It was played at an altitude of nearly 6000 feet, and it took the Aussies a while to acclimatise - they were forced to follow on before Clem Hill slammed a century before lunch on the final day to save the match.

 The birth of Ryan Harris, a stocky, persistent fast bowler when he stayed away from injury.
 Making his Test debut at 30, Harris bagged nine wickets in his first two Tests in New Zealand and 11 in three Ashes Tests as some of his team-mates struggled.
 He also had a stellar start to his ODI career with two five-wicket hauls in his first three matches.
-However, Harris has struggled to stay fit for long stretches - a chronic knee injury will be with him until he retires, and in the Melbourne Test in 2010, he broke a bone in his left ankle that ruled him out for half a year.
+However, Harris struggled to stay fit for long stretches, and in the Melbourne Test in 2010, he broke a bone in his left ankle that ruled him out for half a year.
+He stayed fit through the 2013-14 Ashes, taking 22 wickets, and he also played a key role in the series win in South Africa shortly after.
+A knee injury before the 2015 Ashes compelled him to retire.

 A tense finish in Lahore, where Pakistan's ninth-wicket pair of Iqbal Qasim and Tauseef Ahmed hung on grimly for a draw and a 1-0 series win against Australia.
 On a wearing track, Tim May and Peter Taylor shared seven of the eight wickets to fall, but ultimately Australia ran out of time.
 They only had themselves to blame, though - their first-innings 340 occupied 158 overs.
 The match was also notable for Javed Miandad becoming the first Pakistani to reach 7000 runs, and for being the only Test in which Steve Waugh opened the bowling in both innings.